iter8-tools/iter8/mkdocs/docs/usage/experiment/deployment.md

 # Deployment Pattern

+!!! abstract "Deployment pattern"
-> `spec.strategy.deploymentPattern` determines if and how traffic is shifted during an experiment.
+    `spec.strategy.deploymentPattern` determines if and how traffic is shifted during an experiment.
 This field is relevant only for experiments using the `Canary` testing pattern. iter8 supports two deployment patterns, namely, `Progressive` and `FixedSplit`.

 ??? example "Sample experiment with canary testing and progressive deployment patterns"
     ```yaml